m1ner79/internship-journal/README.md

 ## Day 6

 Today I had my weekly call with my mentor.
 Just to make sure that I am on the right track( and working 😃).
 I have advised him that I am almost finished with the first blog.
 I have raised my concerns and he gave me a few handy tips.
 Fingers crossed that today I will share that post.
+Tomorrow I will start exploring Tailwind CSS.